Prince6yt/Prince6yt/README.md

 ## Hi there 👋
-I am Emmanuel Mwesigwa this is my Portfolio and Projects website it willl under go changes and will keep on being modified as we go on right now am just a kid on 17 but as we go i will notify.
+I am Emmanuel Mwesigwa this is my Portfolio and Projects website it willl under go changes and will keep on being modified as we go on right now am just a kid age 17 but as we go i will notify.

 Currentdate(dd,mm,yy)=>reason